ACADEMIC ADVISORY COMMITTEE

 Dr. Maier, Associate Professor of Practice, Supply Chain Logistics, completed a number of years in logistics operations management roles with FedEx, Office Depot, Penske Logistics, and Monsanto (later Merisant).
 From his hands-on experience, he demonstrates the true meaning of being a scholar-practitioner.
 He has earned tenure, teacher of the year, and served nearly nine years as Dean for two maritime academies, one on each coast, providing leading leadership for academic programs in international logistics and marine transportation.
 He currently serves as the Associate Director of Educational Programs for the International Association of Maritime Port Executives (IAMPE).
 Having lived in the Midwest, East Coast, West Coast, he and his wife now reside in Tennessee where he holds a full-time position at the University of Tennessee – Knoxville.

 Amit started his career in the maritime industry, sailing globally on various types of cargo ships with a multinational crew.
 He has an unlimited Chief Engineer’s license for steam and motor ships, an M.Sc. in maritime operations (UK), Ph.D. in marine policy (USA), and Post Doctorate in innovation and technology management (France).
 He is currently on the Fulbright Specialist roster as a port expert.
 Dr. Mokashi has completed faculty development in international business, international management, and global strategy from Darla Moore School of Business.
-He is currently working as an Associate Professor at New Jersey City University, where he teaches global business and transportation management.
+He is previously worked as an Associate Professor at New Jersey City University, where he taught global business and transportation management.
+Dr. Mokashi is currently an Associate Professor at the US Merchant Marine Academy at Kings Point.

 Richard Dow Stewart, Ph.D., CTL, UNIVERSITY OF WISCONSIN